- South Massachusetts Avenue Corridor Safety Improvements Project

 South Massachusetts Avenue Corridor Safety Improvements Project

-- two sections of dedicated bus lanes
+- Sections of bus lanes toward Memorial Drive

-- new loading and pick-up/drop-off zones
+- New loading zones and pick-up/drop-off zones